NorSC/supervisor-search/_supervisors/becky-strachan.md

   These are just some of the ideas I have had regarding possible research.
 We also have a set of data from Nigeria about online learning during the COVID Pandemic that could be made available to anybody interested in exploring online school education provision during COVID.
 I would also be happy to discuss other ideas you may have.
 additional_details_phd: >-
-  Additional Themes: Computer Science Education,  Online Learning, Digital Literacy
+  **Additional Themes**: Computer Science Education, Digital Fluency, STEM education, User Experience

-  Other key words: Game based learning, Active online learning, Social computing, Action Research
+  **Other key words**: Game based learning, Active learning, Student centred learning, Participatory research, Action research, Social inclusion, Pedagogy

+  My main research interests are in using digital technology to enhance education and open up opportunities for people irrespective of their backgrounds, environment and culture.
+This is across a person’s lifetime from early years to college/university to lifelong learning.
+I am also interested in exploring how we can further enhance the education and student experience particularly in the computer science and wider STEM disciplines.
+This includes developing career knowledge and aspirations among young people to ensure we have a more diverse and inclusive STEM sector for the future.
+I am also interested more generally in the end user experience of digital technology and computing systems.

   I am interested in supervising PhD students in the areas of technology enhanced learning, digital literacy/digital fluency and computer science education.
-I also have a research interest in improving STEM education and career knowledge/aspirations among young people to ensure we have a more diverse and inclusive STEM sector for the future.
 I particularly like using action and participatory research methods.
 ---